openaps/AndroidAPSdocs/docs/EN/Usage/temptarget.md

 ## Eating soon Temp-Target

 If you know, that you want to eat soon, you can enable this Temp-Target, so there is already more IOB before eating.
 Especially, for those who don’t do prebolusing, it might be a good alternative to already get the blood glucose to a lower target.

 Advanced, objective 8:
 If you use OpenAPS SMB and have “Low temptarget lowers sensitivity”, AndroidAPS works a little bit more aggressive.
-Requirement is a temptarget less than 100mg/dl or 5.5mmol/l for this option.
+Requirement is a Temp-Target less than 100mg/dl or 5.5mmol/l for this option.

 ## Custom Temp-Target